illuminatedspace/i-s-term/THINGS_TO_LOOK_INTO.md

 # Things to Look Into

 ## 1/19/2019

 ### WHERE IS THIS EXTRA SPACE COMING FROM?!?!?!

-There is a space under the text input component in the Main component but it's not margin or padding?
+--There is a space under the text input component in the Main component but it's not margin or padding?-- It was coming from the `<form/>`.
+It's fixed now!!!

 ### Graph QL Conventions